hidasib/gru4rec_third_party_comparison/docs/exp_data/yoochoose/yoochoose_main.rst

-Rees46
+Yoochoose
 ==================================================================
-Description and some text for the Rees46 dataset.
+Description and some text for the Yoochoose dataset.

 Some text